3 Reasons THIS Kind of Bread is Healthier to Eat

 Better Blood Sugar Control

 One of the big negatives about eating regular bread, even the ‘whole wheat’ or ‘whole grain’ variety, is the blood sugar effects.
-People are often shocked to hear that whole wheat bread increases blood sugar to a higher level than sucrose does.
-In fact, eating two slices of whole wheat bread is not too different than eating a candy bar!
+People are often shocked to hear that whole wheat bread often increases blood sugar to as high of a level, or even higher level than pure sugar does.
+In fact, eating two slices of whole wheat bread is not too different than eating a candy bar in terms of blood sugar impact!

 The good news is that sourdough bread may have a better effect on blood sugar and insulin levels than whole wheat bread, though the reason for this is not yet fully understood.
 Researchers theorize that the fermentation process must alter the carbohydrate molecules, which in turn slows down the speed at which the sugars enter the bloodstream.
 Several studies compared the glucose response of participants with sourdough bread and regular bread with baker’s yeast.
 Participants showed lower blood sugar and insulin response overall with the sourdough bread.